-The current legal framework also affects the competitiveness of European companies, especially SMEs.
-A study by the Finnish Commerce Federation estimate that the average purchasing price for a (on the surface) comparable product that does not comply with European product safety legislation can be sold to consumers at a significantly lower price and still be profitable.
-This means that it is impossible for responsible European companies to compete with the price of the products sold without complying with the EU-regulation on product safety.
+The current EU legal framework also severely affects the competitiveness of European companies, especially SMEs.
+A study by the Finnish Commerce Federation estimates that the average purchasing price for a (on the surface) comparable product that does not comply with European product safety legislation can be sold to consumers at a significantly lower price than products complying with the legislation and still be profitable.
+This is not only due to the fact that the use of legal processes and materials are more expensive but insomuch because it is very expensive to facilitate a good and sound compliance system that makes sure that the sold products are legal and safe.
+This means that it is